Summer Research Programs

-Summer is a great time to get involved in extracurricular research, as there is plenty of time to have focused practice and make progress on your project.
-There are also many avenues to pursue summer research including formal programs at Stevens and other universities throughout the country.
+Summer is a great time to get involved in extracurricular research; there is plenty of time to focus and make progress on your project.
+There are many avenues for pursuing summer research, including formal programs at Stevens and other universities.
 Information about these programs can be found in the Stevens Portal for Undergraduate Research and Fellowships.

 Summer Undergraduate Research Programs at Stevens

-As a student in The School of Business, the Department of Mechanical Engineering or the Department of Systems Engineering, you will have the opportunity to apply to a part-time summer undergraduate research program led by faculty in your department.
+As a student in the Stevens School of Business, the Department of Mechanical Engineering or the Department of Systems Engineering, you will have the opportunity to apply to a part-time summer undergraduate research program led by faculty in your department.

 External Summer Research Internships